Explanations¶

 };

-In the HTML
+HTML

-folder, and customise the variables we want.
-Please note that customising the variables is optional and that any variable in the .env
+In the HTML, we should load the script we created with Webpack or the compiled version under the dist folder, and customize the variables we want.
+Please note that customizing the variables is optional and that any variable in the .env will have priority from the variables defined in the index.html.

-Imports from dist folder¶
+Imports from the dist folder

 <head>